Juliana Stratton

 Key Votes

-As IL state representative, Stratton led the fight for HB 40, ensuring Illinois women retain access to abortion regardless of insurance coverage if Roe v.
+As IL State Representative, Stratton was a lead advocate for HB 40, ensuring Illinois women retain access to abortion funding regardless of insurance coverage if Roe v.
 Wade were overturned.
-Signed into law 2017.
+Signed into law October 2017.

 • yesCannabis Regulation and Tax Act (Illinois SB 1557), 2019

 As Lt.
-Governor, Stratton championed Illinois's landmark cannabis legalization law including equity provisions for expungements and minority business licensing.
-Signed Jan 2020.
+Governor, Stratton championed Illinois's landmark cannabis legalization law, including equity provisions for expungements and minority business licensing.
+She led the Governor's Justice, Equity, Diversity and Inclusion (JEDI) Cannabis Commission.
+Signed January 1, 2020.

-Stratton publicly supported and advocated for Illinois's comprehensive criminal justice reform package (SAFE-T Act), which included ending cash bail and police accountability measures.
-Signed by Pritzker Feb 2021.
+Stratton publicly supported and advocated for the SAFE-T Act, Illinois's comprehensive criminal justice reform package: ended cash bail, established police accountability measures, reformed use-of-force standards.
+Signed February 2021.

 As Lt.
-Governor, Stratton co-signed the FY2025 state budget which included expanded mental health and social service funding.
+Governor, Stratton co-signed the FY2025 state budget, which included expanded mental health funding, SNAP support, affordable housing investment, and clean energy programs.
 Standard executive role.